isso-comments/isso/docs/docs/configuration/server.rst

   name, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.

-title_user
+subject_user
-	specify the title format of the notification email sent to the subscribed commenter.
+	specify the subject format of the notification email sent to the subscribed commenter.
   Default: `Re: New comment posted on {title}` Available variables: